AAce3/sequence-alignment-stuff/alignment.md

 Firstly, we don't have to keep track of every single path.
 Instead, we can keep track of the path-endings, represented by the dots.
 Notice how this is similar to the wavefront algorithm: For the $n$th "path ending" , the dots corresponds to the furthest-reaching element of wave $n$ on each diagonal.

 Additionally, to save time and space, we can do a little bit of pruning.
 Let's suppose that we initialize a path on diagonal $d$.
 After $n$ iterations (i.e. edit distance $n$), the unlucky diagonal didn't have a single match.
 However, its neighbor path was able to get many, many matches.
-The neighbor path then extends a little sub-path onto diagonal $d$, and overtakes it.
+The neighbor path then extends a little sub-path onto diagonal $d$, representing an insertion or deletion operation, and overtakes it.

 ![alt text](image-1.png)
 ![alt text](image-4.png)

 Algorithmically, it's impossibly for our unlucky path to overtake the more dominant path.

-Thus, instead of storing path endings for each path beginning at each diagonal,
+Thus, we can basically forget about it.

+When combined with only storing the ends of paths (or the wave-fronts), this means that we only actually have to store an array of numbers, representing exactly how far we've extended each path.
+Then, when the time comes, each "path" can check its neighbors to see if it's possible for that neighbor to overtake it.
+If so, it can update its own length accordingly.
+Otherwise, it keeps extending.

+Thus, in each iteration, we do the following:

+1. For each path, check if it can be overtaken by substitution or deletion operations from any of its neighbors.
+Otherwise, increment its value by 1, representing a substitution
+2. Then, extend as far as possible on a matching diagonal, similar to how we did for the original wave algorithm.

 This, our pseudocode: